ruhulsbu/NanoBLASTer/README.md

 -o: To specify the name of Output file
 -k: To specify the size of KMER (optional)
 -s: To specify the size of SEED (optional)
--b: To specify the min number of Trials (optional)
+-b: To specify the min number of Clusters (optional)
 -n: To specify the Number of reads to be aligned (optional) -h or -?: To print this Help information.
 ```

 ### Usage examples
 ```
-# Align all reads from a given FASTA file to reference using given configurations:
+# Align all reads from a given FASTA file to reference using given configuration:
 time ./nano -r ../ref.fa -i ../reads.fa -p C10 -o output
 - Gives all the aligned reads in sam format in output.sam file